MacDill Air Force Base: Tactical Air Command

 The first attempt to close MacDill AFB was made in 1960, when the impending phaseout of SAC's B-47 bombers caused it to be listed as surplus and slated for closure.
 However, the Cuban Missile Crisis of 1962 highlighted the base's strategic location and its usefulness as a staging area.
 As a result, the cuts were stayed and the base repurposed for a tactical mission with fighter aircraft.
 In response to the crisis, the United States Strike Command was also established at MacDill as a crisis response force; it was one of the first unified commands, a command that draws manpower and equipment from all branches of the U.S. military.

 In 1962, MacDill AFB was transferred from SAC to TAC.
 Bomber aircraft remained home-based at MacDill until the 306th Bombardment Wing's transfer to McCoy AFB, and SAC continued to maintain a tenant presence at MacDill through the 1980s, using their alert facility as a dispersal location for B-52 and KC-135 aircraft.
 But for all practical purposes, the 1960s marked MacDill's transition from a bomber-centric SAC base to a fighter-centric TAC installation.
 Under TAC, MacDill AFB remained a fighter base for almost 30 years, but other changes went on in the background.

 12th Tactical Fighter Wing

-Upon MacDill AFB's transfer to TAC, the 12th Tactical Fighter Wing (12t TFW) was reactivated on 17 April 1962 and assigned to Ninth Air Force.
-Initially, its only operational squadron was the 559th Tactical Fighter Squadron.
-The mission of the 12th TFW was to be prepared for tactical worldwide deployments and operations.
-Until 1964, the wing flew obsolete Republic F-84F Thunderjets reclaimed from the Air National Guard.

-In January 1964, the wing was chosen to be the first Air Force combat wing to convert to the new McDonnell-Douglas F-4C Phantom II.
-It was expanded as follows: